pflanze/functional-perl/docs/design.md

   type, or constructors that reuse a mutable data structure passed as argument and return it as ostensibly pure object.

+### Name spaces

+Perl using namespaces both to name types (classes) and to hold functions is somewhat unfortunate.
+The confusion is well known to the Perl programmer (imported or locally defined functions may accidentally shadow methods in parent classes).
+But they are conflicting more because of two aims followed in the Functional Perl
+Project:

+- Functions in class scopes show up in tab completion in `FP::Repl`, since there's no way to know whether it's functions or methods.
+One solution to this, which is used in this project, is namespace
+  cleaning: deleting functions from the package after the package definition has been read. `FP::Struct` automatically does this, and `Chj::NamespaceCleanAbove` can be used in classes not using `FP::Struct`.
+(There are other packages on CPAN which do the same.)

+- Constructor functions fit well with functional programming (they can easily be passed as function values), and provide better ergonomy in many cases (for example the `list` or `purearray` functions).
+But the natural way to request a type including its constructor is say `FP::PureArray`, but if `FP::PureArray` is used as the class name for the objects then where should the objects live? `use FP::PureArray` calls the `import` method on this package, so it must be the one holding the constructor functions.
+Namespace cleaning doesn't work here as exporting would fail.
+The solution that this project has started to use (TODO: do it consistently) is to always use nested namespaces for the actual classes; in this example, `FP::_::PureArray`.
+The underscore is used in cases where such a sub-namespace is "artificually" introduced.
+Basically it's "the type" defined by that package.
+(Some packages use subpackages anyway because they are multiple, e.g. `FP::List` uses `FP::List::Pair`, `FP::List::Null`, but also a common base class `FP::List::List`.)

 ### Error handling

 Type safety is important and helpful for constructing correct